robertorosero/pyhtonmig/Doc/library/os.rst

    Create a directory named *path* with numeric mode *mode*.
 The default *mode* is ``0777`` (octal).
 On some systems, *mode* is ignored.
 Where it is used, the current umask value is first masked out.
 Availability: Macintosh, Unix, Windows.

+   It is also possible to create temporary directories; see the :mod:`tempfile` module's :func:`tempfile.mkdtemp` function.

 .. function:: makedirs(path[, mode])